ZenithGrasper/HTLSTP-LabTemplate/README.md

 Open your terminal and run these commands:
 ```
-cd install-tl-20240505  # Replace with the actual directory name (check the folder name)
+cd install-tl-YYYYMMDD  # Replace with the actual directory name (check the folder name)
 sudo perl ./install-tl
 ```